 About the Committee on Copyright and other Legal Matters

-- subscription and license agreements
+- Subscription and license agreements

-- a wide range of other legal matters of international significance to libraries and librarianship.
+- A wide range of other legal matters of international significance to libraries and librarianship

-University of Toronto Scarborough
+University of New England